cs210/cargi-backend/README.md

 To run the iOS app, you must import the GoogleMaps framework, which is stored in our Google Drive due to its large size.
 Place the GoogleMaps.framework file in `iOS > CargiApp > Pods > GoogleMaps > Frameworks`.

 **Important**: Do not use `.xcodeproject` file to open Xcode; use `iOS > CargiApp > CargiApp.xcworkspace` instead.

+# Instructions for Node.js app:

+.
+Install homebrew
+.
+Install npm
+.
+Go into cargi-webapp/nodeapp
+.
+Do `npm install`
+.
+Run with `DEBUG=myapp:* npm start` on Mac or `set DEBUG=myapp:* & npm start` on Windows